-Ezgi has been practising yoga since 2010.
+Ezgi has been practicing yoga since 2010.
 She completed the 300hrs British Wheel of Yoga Certificate Course in Harbledown, Canterbury in 2017 and has been teaching since then.

 She started practising Ashtanga Yoga nearly 5 years ago and fell in love with its structure and its underlined qualities such as breath, meditational rhythm and discipline.
 Ezgi recently completed 200 hrs Ashtanga Vinyasa Yoga teacher training at Tattvaa Yoga School in Rishikesh, India in 2020.